 Our Board of Directors takes an active role in risk oversight related to Axogen and primarily administers its role during Board of Directors and committee meetings.
 During regular meetings of our Board of Directors, members of our Board of Directors discuss the operating results for each fiscal quarter.
 These meetings allow the members of our Board of Directors to analyze any significant financial, operational, competitive, economic, regulatory and legal risks of our business model, as well as how effectively we implement our goals.
 During regular Audit Committee meetings, Audit Committee members discuss the financial results for the most recent fiscal quarter with our independent auditors and our Chief Financial Officer ("CFO").
 Our Audit Committee also meets with, and provides guidance to, our independent auditors outside the presence of management and oversees and reviews with management the liquidity, capital needs and allocation of our capital, our funding needs and other finance matters.
-In addition, our Audit Committee reviews our legal, healthcare compliance and our procedures regarding the receipt, retention and treatment of whistleblower complaints regarding internal accounting, accounting controls or audit matters.
+In addition, our Audit Committee reviews our healthcare compliance, information technology security, data privacy and disaster recovery capabilities and risk management programs and treatment of whistleblower complaints regarding internal accounting, accounting controls or audit matters.
 These discussions and processes allow the members of our Audit Committee to analyze any significant risks that could materially impact the financial health of our business.

-In furtherance of its risk oversight responsibilities, our Compensation Committee has evaluated our overall compensation policies and practices for our employees to determine whether such policies and practices create incentives that could reasonably be expected to affect the risks faced by us and our management has concluded that the risks arising from our policies and practices are not reasonably likely to have a material adverse effect on the Company.
+In furtherance of its risk oversight responsibilities, our Compensation Committee has oversight of the Company's culture and human capital management, including diversity, equity and inclusion with respect to the Company's employees and has evaluated our overall compensation policies and practices for our employees to determine whether such policies and practices create incentives that could reasonably be expected to affect the risks faced by us and our management has concluded that the risks arising from our policies and practices are not reasonably likely to have a material adverse effect on the Company.